Why should you offer an estate-planning guide just for women? Because on average, women live five to seven years longer than men.

 There are many ways to leave an enduring legacy gift to charities that you care about without impacting your current income or negatively affecting the assets you leave behind.
 Here are a few examples:

-• A “Leftover” Gift: You can designate the residual amount of your estate to go to a charity.
+- A “Leftover” Gift: You can designate the residual amount of your estate to go to a charity.
 This gift allows you to save and spend all you want during your lifetime and leave whatever you want to your loved ones.
-Then the charity simply gets whatever’s left over after everything else is taken care of.
+The charity receives whatever’s left after everything else is settled.

 When It Comes to Your Legacy, Don’t Settle For Less Than the Best